-Superman’s first onscreen Lois Lane, Noel Darleen Neill, passed away at her home in Tuscon, Arizona, on Sunday at age 95 in her home in Tucson, Arizona following an extended illness, her official biographer Larry Ward confirmed on Facebook via the editor of her memoirs and good friend Larry Ward.
+Superman’s first onscreen Lois Lane, Noel Darleen Neill, passed away at her home in Tuscon, Arizona, on Sunday at age 95 following an extended illness, her official biographer Larry Ward has confirmed on Facebook.

 The actress was the first to play Lois Lane as a live action character, in the 1948 Republic serials Superman , the 1950 Atom Man vs. Superman, and TV series The Adventures of Superman opposite George Reeve’s Superman.
 She also had cameo roles in 1978’s Superman and Lex Luthor’s wife Gertrude Vanderworth in 2006’s Superman Returns, among other Superman-related credits.

 “She was kind, selfless, hardworking, funny with a quick wit, and assertive — all the same qualities that embodied the character of Lois Lane,” Ward writes of Neill.
 “Noel truly was Lois Lane, and for many of us, she was the first working woman seen on television.
 Few of her fans actually knew her real name, almost always simply calling her ‘Lois’ to which she would unfailing answer with a bright smile and a kind word.
 It was more than a role to her.
 ‘Lois’ was someone she believed in and a character she happily and warmly embraced.”